mikesusz/mikesusz.dev/src/content/blog/carbon-design.md

 ---
-title: "Carbon Design System"
+title: 'Carbon Design System'
 draft: false
 description: One of the ways I got my hands moving in React again was to repeat the Carbon Design System - React tutorial, this time around with my personal account.
-pubDate: "20 Oct 2021"
+pubDate: '20 Oct 2021'
 ---

 While I've been using [Carbon Design System](https://www.carbondesignsystem.com/) at work, I didn't have anything I could demonstrate on my personal account.
 Everything I've built for [IBM](https://www.ibm.com/) lives in Enterprise Github, and heck - I can't even log into the user-facing side of the application anymore (being the Scrum Master as well as the Security & Compliance focal, I created sprint tasks to delete all of my accounts after I was no longer on the team!)